Gökhan Emreciksin

 Gökhan Emreciksin (born 10 September 1984) is a Turkish professional footballer who plays as a winger for an amateur side Bismil 1936 Gençlik.

 Career

-Emreciksin transferred from Turkish Super League side Ankaragücü, in which he scored seven goals in 39 appearances, and moved to Fenerbahçe on January 3, 2009, signing a four-and-a-half-year contract.
+Emreciksin transferred from Turkish Super League side Ankaragücü, in which he scored seven goals in 39 appearances, and moved to Fenerbahçe on 3 January 2009, signing a four-and-a-half-year contract.
 He was signed together with Abdülkadir Kayalı, also transferred from Ankaragücü.
 He previously played for Turkish teams Boluspor and Bandırmaspor before moving on to Ankaragücü.
 He was brought up through the youth ranks of Istanbul Sinopspor also spending about two years in the Galatasaray youth team.
 Emreciksin was handed the number 20 shirt, which was last held by former Fenerbahçe captain Alex, who now is with Brazilian team Coritiba, he was sent to Kayserispor in exchange for Mehmet Topuz and €9 million.

 International

-His first and currently only call up to the Turkish national football team was on 26 March 2008 which was a friendly against the Belarus national football team.
+His first and currently only call up to the Turkey national football team was on 26 March 2008 which was a friendly against the Belarus national football team.